DobromirTopalov/IPA-Web-Crawler/README.md

-    npm run statistics-store 'website main url' | displays all entries by name and given search parameter as string npm run statistics-producer 'brand' | displays all entries by name and given search parameter as string npm run statistics-name 'product name(case sensitive)' | displays all entry info for the given search parameter as string npm run statistics-priceRangeOrder 'price to check against' 'order style - ASC/DESC' | displays all entries by name and given             search parameter as string npm run statistics-charValue 'characteristics' 'value' | displays all entries by name matching the provided string params
+    npm run statistics-store 'website main url' | displays all entries by name and given search parameter as string npm run statistics-producer 'brand' | displays all entries by name and given search parameter as string npm run statistics-name 'product name(case sensitive)' | displays all entry info for the given search parameter as string npm run statistics-charValue 'characteristics' 'value' | displays all entries by name matching the provided string params npm run statistics-priceRangeOrder 'price to check against' 'order style - ASC/DESC' | displays all entries by name and given
+    search params as string